AccumulateNetwork/accumulate-docs/developers/api/api-reference.md

 ### create-token-account

-Creates a new ADI (Accumulate Digital Identity)
+Creates a new token account for an ADI

 **Request Parameters**